MayankDevil/MayankDevil/README.md

-# Hallo!
+Hallo!
-- Friends, I am _Mayank_.
+_Friends_, I am #Mayank.

-- i like Developing Website & Program and learn new things.
+- i like Developing Website & Program
+- i have learn by experience & practical implementation.
 - i have do some Projects.
 - it great when you like it.